YottaDB/YDBDoc/ProgGuide/triggers.rst

 * ^CIF - specifies the global variable to which the trigger applies.
 * acn=: - in ZWRITE syntax, ":" specifies any value for the first subscript.
-* acn= prefix requests YottaDB/GT.M assign the value of the first subscript (ACN) to the local variable acn before invoking the trigger logic.
+* acn= prefix requests YottaDB assign the value of the first subscript (ACN) to the local variable acn before invoking the trigger logic.
 * 1 - specifies that the trigger matches only if the second subscript is 1 (one).
-* -delim="|" - specifies that YottaDB/GT.M use "\|" as the piece separator when checking the value of the node to see whether to invoke the trigger.
-The use of the keyword delim tells YottaDB/GT.M to use $PIECE() semantics for the value at the node; zdelim, instead, would instruct YottaDB/GT.M to use $ZPIECE() semantics.
+* -delim="|" - specifies that YottaDB use "\|" as the piece separator when checking the value of the node to see whether to invoke the trigger.
+The use of the keyword delim tells YottaDB to use $PIECE() semantics for the value at the node; zdelim, instead, would instruct YottaDB to use $ZPIECE() semantics.
-* -pieces=2 - specifies that YottaDB/GT.M should only invoke the trigger when the update changes the second piece (XNAME) not for a change to the first piece (NAM), or any other piece without a change to XNAME.
+* -pieces=2 - specifies that YottaDB should only invoke the trigger when the update changes the second piece (XNAME) not for a change to the first piece (NAM), or any other piece without a change to XNAME.
-* -commands=SET,KILL - specifies that YottaDB/GT.M invoke the trigger for SET and KILL updates (but not a ZKILL/ZWITHDRAW command).
+* -commands=SET,KILL - specifies that YottaDB invoke the trigger for SET and KILL updates (but not a ZKILL/ZWITHDRAW command).
-* -xecute="Do ^XNAMEinCIF" - provides code for YottaDB/GT.M to invoke to perform the trigger logic.
+* -xecute="Do ^XNAMEinCIF" - provides code for YottaDB to invoke to perform the trigger logic.

 Execute a command like the following: